Kami-Yama/Elaborato2k21Informatica/code/README.md

 `login.php`: PHP page used for the users to Login in their accounts.

 `registrazione.php`: PHP page used to create an account.
-All the imputs are correctly filtered, so it's impossible to use SQL Injections or other mechanisms for hackings.
+All the imputs are correctly filtered, so it's impossible to use SQL Injections or other mechanisms for hacking the site.